leshill/hogan_assets/README.md

     //= require hogan.js

-Locate your `.mustache` templates with your other JavaScript assets, usually in `app/assets/templates` or `app/assets/javascripts/templates`.
+Locate your `.mustache` templates with your other JavaScript assets, usually in `app/assets/javascripts/templates`.
 Require your templates with `require_tree`:

     //= require_tree templates